fjcero/reddit-reader/README.md

 3. Added all the dependencies
 4. Create basic components for the views
 5. Fetch Data with Reddit JSON API using plain `fetch`
+6. Styled sidebard
-6. Connect data to components using basic state.
+7. Connect data to components using basic state.
 Will later be replaced by Redux.
+8.